GreenGlobalDevs/node-style-guide/Use-eslint-jsbeautifier.md

-# Use ESLint and JSBeautifier
+# Use ESLint and JSBeautify

 ## Table of contents